Cluster operating system rolling upgrade

 - Scale-Out File Server clusters

-The following scenario is not supported in Windows Server 2016:
+The following scenario is not supported:

-- Cluster OS Rolling Upgrade of guest clusters using virtual hard disk (.vhdx file) as shared storage
+- Cluster OS Rolling Upgrade of guest clusters using virtual hard disk (.vhdx file) as shared storage.

 Complete the following requirements before you begin the Cluster OS Rolling Upgrade process:

-- Verify that the Hyper-V nodes have CPUs that support Second-Level Addressing Table (SLAT) using one of the following methods;
+- Verify that the Hyper-V nodes have CPUs that support Second-Level Addressing Table (SLAT) using one of the following methods; - Review the Are you SLAT Compatible?
+WP8 SDK Tip 01 article that describes two methods to check if a CPU supports SLATs - Download the Coreinfo v3.31 tool to determine if a CPU supports SLAT.

 Cluster transition states during Cluster OS Rolling Upgrade